anthonybudd/WP_Model/readme.md

 ### Serialization

 If you want to JSON encode a model and keep virtual properties you can do this by adding the property $serialize to the model.
+Conversely, if you would like to hide a property you can do this by adding $protected to the model.

-Conversely, if you would like to hide a property you can do this by adding $protected to the model
+Serialization will trigger the serializing event.

 ```php